applicaster/developer.applicaster.com/book/applicaster-video-platform/intro.md

 The following documents contain information about integrating with the Applicaster Video Content Platform.

-The [Applicaster Video Content Platform](https://admin.applicaster.com) is used to serve content in some apps and enforce Authorization providers.
+The [Applicaster Video Content Platform](https://admin.applicaster.com) is used to serve content in apps which use it as a content management system, and to enforce enforce Authorization providers.
-Please note that the preffered way to include content in the app is currently using [Datasource providers](/Zapp-Pipes/Home.md) and content enforcement should use Login Plugins.
+Please note that the recommended way to deliver content in the app is currently using [Datasource providers](/Zapp-Pipes/Home.md) and content enforcement should use Login Plugins.

 ## Applicaster Content Ingestion
 * [VOD Ingestion VIA XML](/applicaster-video-platform/content-ingestion/vod-ingestion-xml/vod_via_xml.md)